On the Utility of Domain-Adjacent Fine-Tuned Model Ensembles for Few-shot Problems

-For weighted averaging, some training is needed to learn the weights~\cite{caruana2004ensemble}. \iia{Isotropic merging \cite{polyak1992acceleration} is another technique similar to ensembling that has been studied alongside ensemble methods over the last few decades and has shown promising performance \cite{wortsman2022model}.} The main novelty of our work is the use of ensembling in the context of \daft models fine-tuned from pretrained LLMs, to maximize the efficacy of using these models.
+For weighted averaging, some training is needed to learn the weights~\citep{caruana2004ensemble}.
+As another approach, \citet{dvornik2020selecting} proposed a method to select a weighted concatenation of the output features of models corresponding to multiple domains (models fine-tuned with different datasets) in a few shot environment.
+The optimized weights of the features are calculated by minimizing the negative log-likelihood classification loss on the few-shot target data.
+Isotropic merging~\citep{polyak1992acceleration} is a technique similar to ensembling that has been studied alongside ensemble methods over the last few decades and has shown promising performance with LLMs, e.g., Model Soup and its variants \citep{wortsman2022model}.
+Recently, a variation of Isotropic merging has been introduced as AdaMerging~\citep{yang2023adamerging}, where multiple LLMs, individually expert on different tasks, are merged to generate a single model that can perform well on all tasks.
+A forward pass on some unlabeled data is needed to find the merging coefficients using entropy minimization. \iia{One of the main contributions} of our work is \iia{to focus on understanding the efficacy of ensembling in the context of \daft models for data-scarce tasks}.

+The main differences between Model Soup~\citep{wortsman2022model}, AdaMerging~\citep{yang2023adamerging}, and the proposed ensemble methods (\daftez and \dafte), are highlighted in Table \ref{tab:methods_comparison}.
+In the table the following abbreviations are used; SLI: Single LLM inference, NMWA: No (LLM model) weight access, MAE: multi-architecture ensemble, SFPA: single forward pass (for few-shot) adaptation.
+The table highlights that \daftez and \dafte provide lightweight LLM backprop-free model combination schemes (similar to Uniform Soup, Greedy Soup and AdaMerging), without requiring access to the model weights, and having the ability to combine LLMs with different architectures.
+Furthermore, the few-shot adaptation in \dafte requires only a single forward-pass with the few-shot samples compared to Greedy Soup, which requires multiple forward-passes.
+However, both Uniform and Greedy Soup finally need to perform inference with a single LLM while \daftez and \dafte have to perform inference with multiple LLMs.